 Donating money, household goods, clothing, or other items to charity can also earn you a tax deduction.
 Be sure to get written receipts for all charitable donations.
 It’s also important to note that medical bills which exceed 10% of your adjusted gross income can qualify you for a tax deduction.
 If you have any funds in your Flexible Spending Account, be sure to spend that money or risk losing it.
 You can use these funds to purchase medications, eyeglasses, or simply get a checkup.

 Deductions for Business Owners

 Many business owners wait until the fourth quarter to incur incremental expenses.
 This makes wise business sense, but it also makes good tax sense.
-For example, as the end of the year approaches, it’s a good time for business owners to invest in new business equipment, purchase office supplies, and provide employees with bonuses.
+For example, as the end of the year approaches, it might be a good time for business owners to invest in new business equipment, purchase office supplies and cheap office furniture, and provide employees with bonuses.
 Review retirement plans and consider setting up a plan if you don’t already have one.
 Max out your retirement savings; contributing to your retirement plan can reduce your taxable income.
 Of course, any of these ideas can be implemented before the end of 2016; however, many business owners prefer to wait until Q4 as to ensure profitability meets or exceeds the plan.